ImVexed/spark-calc/README.md

 Spark Simulator (Path of Exile – Spark DPS Sandbox)
 ===================================================

-Client-side, zero-backend web app to visualize and approximate Path of Exile's Spark projectile behavior and DPS.
+Web app to visualize and approximate Path of Exile's Spark projectile behavior and DPS.
 Runs entirely in the browser using a single HTML page, CSS, and vanilla JavaScript.

 Current assumptions I couldn't find definitive answers to: